Comment on page

 Add assignees to the task.
 You can add non-project members to tasks so you can work with other teams in the organization together.
 However, you cannot add members who have not been added to the organization account.
 To learn how to invite members to the organization, visit the Organization Settings page.

 If it is not clear who will do the task yet, you do not have to add an assignee to the task.

 It is used to group tasks into topics and make them more visible.
 You can also create a new tag while creating a task, or you can choose from created ones.
 For detailed information about tags, see the Project Settings page.

 In Cubicl, you can add additional fields to task create form.
 You can add these fields in types such as short text, long text, number, date, date and time and option list.
 For instance, in the picture above, "ID" field had been added.
 To learn how to add those fields, you should visit the Project Settings page.
 In the Create New Field section, type the field name and select its type.
 Click the Add+ button and it will be saved in the task form.

 Priority of tasks change from Very High to Very Low in 5 categories.
 The priority is used to order tasks that do not have a due date.

-You can attach files from both your computer and Google Drive to the task.
+You can attach files from your computer, Google Drive and Dropbox to the task.
 In order to upload files from Google Drive, you need to give permission.